 Health is essential for everything we do.

-NC Child in partnership with the Division of Public Health Women’s Health Branch and the Office of Minority Health and Health Disparities have partnered to develop a tools that enables decisionmakers to intentionally focus and align strategies to reduce health disparities.
+NC Child in partnership with the Division of Public Health Women’s Health Branch and the Office of Minority Health and Health Disparities have partnered to develop a tool – the North Carolina Health Equity Impact Assessment – that enables decision makers to intentionally focus and align strategies to reduce health disparities.

 Please complete the following brief survey to access the NC Health Equity Impact Assessment tool.
 You will be provided with a link to download the Assessment at the end of the survey.